etleap/etleap-redshift-dev-days/README.md

   - Confirm your Redshift password.
 Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
 Click "Validate and Setup Connection."
   - Add your email address.
 This will send you a confirmation email.
 Click the link in the email to continue.
 - Fill in your details, and click "Create Account!"
 - Your account and connection are now ready to use.
+We'll go ahead , and set up more connection.

+## 2.2 Ingesting data from SFTP sources

+In this section, we'll configure a SFTP connection, and create pipelines from it.

-### 2.2.
-Set up the SFTP Input connection
+### 2.2.1 Set up the SFTP Input connection

+Use the search box to filter for SFTP, and click on the SFTP icon to create a new connection.
-Set up the SFTP Input connection [here](https://app.etleap.com/#/connections/new/SFTP).
-Use the following values:
+Use the following values for the inputs

 - Name: `Website Events`
 - Hostname: `3.238.249.185`
 - Username: `sftpuser`
 - Password: `devdaystest`

 Click 'Save'.

-### 2.3.
-Set up the MySQL connection

-Set up the MySQL connection [here](https://app.etleap.com/#/connections/new/MYSQL).
-Use the following values:

-- Name: `Webstore`
-- Connection Method: Direct
-- Address: `test.dev.etleap.com`
-- Port: `3306`
-- Username: `etl`
-- Password: `@1O3$zH$BYpug5LGi^5b`
-- Database: `mv_webstore`
-- Additional properties: Leave as their defaults.

-Click 'Create Connection'

-## 3. Create Etleap ETL pipelines from the sources to Redshift

-In this section we'll configure pipelines that will ETL data from the sources into the Redshift database.
+This will take you to the list of files available in the SFTP connection.

-### 3.1.
-Set up the SFTP-to-Redshift pipeline
+### 2.2.2 Create the SFTP Pipeline

-- Click the 'Create' button in the top nav-bar in Etleap.
-- Pick 'Website Events' as the source.
-- This page lists the files and folders available in S3.
-Click the radio button in the top-left to select the top-level directory.
+- Click the check-box next to the `events` folder, to select the whole folder.
 - Click 'Wrangle Data'.
 - Wrangle the data.
   - The JSON object should already be parsed by the wrangler, and each key is a column.